windows93-community/LunarStore/README.md

-This is a fork of Driftini/LunarRabbit to add features that everyone except Driftini likes
+This is a fork of Driftini/LunarRabbit to add features that everyone except Driftini likes.
+It also implements Domenic's backend

 # LunarStore
 **LunarStore** (based on **LunarRabbit**) is an easy-to-use graphical frontend for Windows93 appstores and package managers.